ed0ard/CS2-Bot-Improver/README.md

 1. Make bots aim better and more human-like
 2. Alleviate bot stuck issues
+3. Improve bots' movement
-3. Assign each bot their own agent model, music kit and avatar
+4. Assign each bot their own agent model, music kit and avatar
-4. Refine bot behavior, allowing them to spam smokes and anti-flash
+5. Refine bot behavior, allowing them to spam smokes and anti-flash
-5. Make bots smarter and more organized
+6. Make bots smarter and more organized
-6. Change bot names to pro and random players. (the characteristics of each pro player are set according to stats from [HLTV](https://www.hltv.org/))
+7. Change bot names to pro and random players. (the characteristics of each pro player are set according to stats from [HLTV](https://www.hltv.org/))
-7. Reomve the restriction that prevents bots from buying in pistol rounds and overtime
+8. Reomve the restriction that prevents bots from buying in pistol rounds and overtime
-8. Remove the prefix from bot names
+9. Remove the prefix from bot names
-9. Tweak game rules to make them more friendly to bots
+10. Tweak game rules to make them more friendly to bots
-10. Add some commands to make the game more fun
+11. Add some commands to make the game more fun

 ## Installation